 They stood side by side, gazing at the large, bright Emergency Room signs that dazzled even in the daylight.

 Standing tall, Nepski turned to Garcia.
 “Pandolf’s Wayne Winston Mather Emergency Center was built during the Cold War.
 Our CEO is a member of the Mather family, Puritans who came to America in the 1600s.
 They fund our ER in perpetuity.

 “It also remains an operational emergency shelter from the Cold War era and part of the Pandolf Mission Statement.
 In case of a catastrophe, we can care for our local community for a long time.
 Supplies, medications, equipment, generator power, wells, it has everything.”

 “It’s good to be prepared, life’s unpredictable for sure,” Garcia agreed.

-Leaving, he added, “I am grateful for the opportunities I have received at Pandolf Medical Center.
+Leaving, Garcia added, “I am grateful for the opportunities I have received at Pandolf.
 Thank you for your help and trust.”